Cabbie407/ocular-brainfuck/README.md

 You can run, pause and continue the script, or you can execute it step by step.

-You can set the delay between two commands from 500 ms to 0 ms, where a value of 0 is of course just an indication for "as fast as your browsr can go"
+You can set the delay between two commands from 500ms to 0ms, where a value of 0 is of course just an indication for "as fast as your browser can go"

 Porgrams can be run in single steps or in a sped up mode which executes blocks of equal commands like `+++++++` or `<<<<<<` at once.
 In  this mode the command blocks `[-]`. `[+]`. `[<]` and `[>]` are also sped up.